Jorge-SM/LISboard-fw/README.md

 The firmware is saved as arduino file, but uses low level interrupts and register access for better performance.

 # What do I need to flash the firmware?
+1. First thing you need is a board and its components properly soldered to the board.
+In the repository you have the schematics, gerber and BOM files to make the board yourself if you want.
-1. First, you need to download and install the Arduino MegaTiny core (https://github.com/SpenceKonde/megaTinyCore)
+2. Then, you need to download and install the Arduino MegaTiny core (https://github.com/SpenceKonde/megaTinyCore)
-2. Also, you will need an arduino nano or arduino UNO with the UPDI flashing program installed (https://github.com/SpenceKonde/megaTinyCore/blob/master/MakeUPDIProgrammer.md)
+3. Also, you will need an arduino nano or arduino UNO with the UPDI flashing program installed (https://github.com/SpenceKonde/megaTinyCore/blob/master/MakeUPDIProgrammer.md)
-3. Connect the UPDI output of your arduino board to the RESET pin of the LISboard.
+4. Connect the UPDI output of your arduino board to the RESET pin of the LISboard, which is also the UPDI pin.
-4. Download code
+5. Download code